 A continuous knocking sound though that occurs while the furnace is running is a signal that a furnace repair technician should be contacted.
 The two most likely sources of the continuous sound are a damaged or cracked belt, or bad bearings.

 #6 – “Boom” or “Bang”

 A loud boom or bang coming from your furnace could be one of two things.
 If the boom or banging noise is located at the heater, a delayed gas ignition is most likely the problem.
 Delayed gas ignition is when gas in the furnace builds up rather than igniting immediately.
 When the gas finally ignites after a while, a mini-explosion happens and can harm your furnace.

 The second cause of a loud boom or bang could be the metal ductwork that’s expanding and contracting when the heating system’s blower starts.
 Try changing the air filter and make sure your home’s supply vents are open.
 If that does not solve the problem, you’ll need to contact a professional to find a solution.

 Once your house is warm, the furnace blower begins to naturally run on a slower speed.
 But if your blower motor slows down unusually and makes a humming sound when it has slowed down, it might be due to a fault in the capacitor and the motor and may have to be replaced.
-This problem is typically caused by dust and dirt in your filter.
-An unclean and blocked filter makes the motor work harder to push out air.
-Make sure you check and clean the filter regularly to avoid this kind of problem from recurring.
+This problem is typically caused by dust and dirt in your filter which can block filters and make the motor work harder to push out air.